 Figure 2 shows the relative importance of upstream emissions from oil sands projects by plotting output by oil sands project, cumulated and placed in order of low to high emissions.
 It also displays cumulated conventional oil consumption in the EU in order of emissions intensity (see text for construction details).
 The key result is that while the highest emissions conventional oil has higher upstream emissions than the lowest emissions oil sands estimate, the production-weighted emissions profiles are significantly different.
-Despite uncertainty in these figures, GHG emissions from oil sands production as significantly different enough from conventional oil emissions that regulatory frameworks should address this discrepancy with pathway-specific emissions factors that distinguish between oil sands and conventional oil processes.
+Despite the uncertainty in these figures, GHG emissions from oil sands production are significantly different enough from conventional oil emissions that regulatory frameworks should address this discrepancy with pathway-specific default emissions factors that distinguish between oil sands and conventional oil processes.

-The uncertainties that still remain with respect to modeling GHG emissions from the Canadian oil sands suggest the need for additional research.
+The uncertainties that still remain with respect to modeling GHG emissions from the oil-sands-derived fuels suggest needs for additional research.
 The most important uncertainties include:

-- 1. Treatment of electricity cogeneration is variable across studies, and is uncertain because of a lack of data on amounts of co-produced power, and difficulty in determining the correct co-production credit for electricity exports. - 2.
-Detailed treatment of refining is lacking in publicly available models, due to lack of access to proprietary refining models. - 3.
-Market considerations are lacking, which have important effects on co-product and by-product disposition, including the fate of produced coke.
+- 1. Treatment of electricity cogeneration is variable across studies, and is uncertain due to a lack of data on amounts of co-produced power in in-situ production operations, and uncertainty in allocating emissions given co-production of electricity exports. - 2.
+Detailed treatment of refining is lacking in public domain models, due to lack of access to proprietary refining models. - 3.
+Market considerations are lacking, which may have important effects on co-product and by-product disposition, including the fate of produced coke.